Top-quark pair production in electron-positron collisions within the minimal noncommutative Standard Model: Squared amplitude for the process in the mNCSM

 \section{Squared amplitude for the process $e^+e^-\to\gamma/Z\to t\bar{t}$ in the mNCSM}

 We consider the pair production of top quarks in electron-positron annihilation, $e^-(p_1)e^+(p_2)\to t(p_3)\bar{t}(p_4)$, which proceeds through an $s$-channel exchange of a photon and a $Z$ boson within the framework of the mNCSM.
 The corresponding Feynman diagrams are shown in figure \ref{fig1}.
+Higgs-boson exchange is neglected, as its contribution is completely negligible.
+The Higgs coupling to electrons is proportional to the electron mass ($y_e \propto m_e$), leading to a strong suppression of the amplitude.
+Away from the Higgs pole ($s \neq m_H^2$), the propagator provides no compensating enhancement, so that the Higgs-exchange amplitude scales as $\sim m_e m_t/(s-m_H^2)$.
+As a result, its contribution to the cross section is suppressed by many orders of magnitude compared to $\gamma/Z$ exchange (typically $\sigma_H/\sigma_Z \lesssim 10^{-12}$ in the energy range $\sqrt{s}\sim 0.3$--$1~\mathrm{TeV}$), and can be safely neglected.

 In order to consistently compute the cross section including NC effects, we employ the Feynman rules expanded up to first order in the noncommutativity parameter $\Theta_{\mu\nu}$.
 Details of the relevant Feynman rules are provided in \ref{sec:Feyn}.

+It is worth noting that the SW map is not unique beyond first order in $\Theta^{\mu\nu}$.
+While ambiguities appearing at $\mathcal{O}(\Theta)$ cancel in on-shell observables, it has been shown that at $\mathcal{O}(\Theta^2)$ additional free parameters arise that do not, in general, cancel in physical quantities such as scattering amplitudes and cross sections \cite{Alboteanu:2007bp}.
+As a consequence, predictions at second order become dependent on the specific choice of SW map and are therefore less robust from a phenomenological perspective.

+A concrete illustration of these issues can be found in Ref.~\cite{Prakash:2010xh}, where the process $e^+e^- \to \mu^+\mu^-$ was studied within a \emph{non-minimal} version of the NCSM, employing Feynman rules constructed up to $\mathcal{O}(\Theta^2)$.
+In that framework, it was observed that the contributions to the spin-averaged squared amplitude at $\mathcal{O}(\Theta)$, $\mathcal{O}(\Theta^2)$, and $\mathcal{O}(\Theta^3)$ cancel, resulting in a leading nonvanishing correction only at $\mathcal{O}(\Theta^4)$.
+Such cancellations were obtained by setting all free parameters of the SW map appearing at $\mathcal{O}(\Theta^2)$ to zero, and are thus highly sensitive to the choice of these parameters entering at higher orders.

+In contrast, the present work is performed within the SW at leading-order and with the minimal construction of the NCSM, which provides a more constrained and predictive framework.
+For this reason, we restrict our analysis to the leading nontrivial contributions in $\Theta^{\mu\nu}$, where the theoretical predictions remain free from higher-order ambiguities and do not require additional model-dependent assumptions.
+This ensures that the extracted phenomenological implications are robust and directly attributable to space-time noncommutativity.

 Up to $\mathcal{O}(\Theta)$, the scattering amplitudes for photon- and $Z$-boson exchange can be written in a factorized form as

 Here we use the shorthand notation $p_i\Theta p_j \equiv p_i^\mu \Theta_{\mu\nu} p_j^\nu$, $s=(p_1+p_2)^2$ denotes the squared centre-of-mass energy, and $\alpha=e^2/(4\pi)$ is the QED coupling constant.
 The vector and axial-vector couplings of a fermion $i$ are given by